readthedocs/ethicalads.io/content/posts/2024-best-performing-ads-by-conversion-type.md

-One thing that separates a niche network like us from the huge ad players, is that advertisers are always a quick email away from reaching a real person who knows developer marketing on EthicalAds and can offer a little assistance in running a successful campaign.
+One thing that separates a niche network like us from the huge ad players, is that advertisers are always a quick email away from reaching a real person who knows developer marketing and can offer a little assistance in running a successful campaign.

 If you need [help with your campaign]({filename}../pages/help-with-your-ads.md),